Skip to Content

 Depending on your destination for the day, you can either travel by boat, by public transport, or take organized tours.

-You can also visit the Amalfi Coast by car (why not rent a tiny Italian Fiat or a scooter and explore Amalfi Coast in style).
+You can also visit the Amalfi Coast by car.
 However, since there are now so many restrictions on who is allowed to drive where and at what time, we only recommend considering renting a car in the low season!
 See the best car rental deals here and rent the smallest car that will fit your group.

 READ ALSO: Amalfi Coast Travel Tips for First-time Visitors